St. Barnabas Hospital

-During the year, the student is the primary therapist for a number of patients on the unit; these cases tend to be short-term.
-The Extern also has long-term patients who reside in our Nursing Home.
-The Nursing Home patients include individuals who are geriatric, individuals who require rehabilitation prior to returning to their apartments, and individuals who are HIV+ and/or have AIDs Dementia.
-Many of the Nursing Home patients are extended stay medical rehabilitation patients.
+During the year, the student is the primary therapist for a number of patients on the unit; these cases tend to be short-term, however, with many of our patients there is an opportunity to treat them multiple times over the course of the year as they come in and out of the hospital.
 In addition to the individual work, the Externs conduct 2 groups a day on the unit, do psychological testing as needed, &/or as requested by the Psychiatrist, and help conduct a research project for the hospital’s annual Performance Improvement Fair.
 Finally, on the days that the Externs are in the hospital, they participate in the units’ Morning Report and Treatment Planning sessions, where they get to work as part of a multidisciplinary team fostering relationships with social workers, psychiatrists, nurses, physicians, residents, and medical students.

 While in the Emergency Department, the Externs help with the triaging of adult and pediatric patients; by interviewing them, assessing their mental status, and writing up the consultations.
 The students also contact family members and treatment programs for collateral information, call other hospitals to help with the transfer of patients when our inpatient units are full, and interact with the Medical Attendings in the ED.

-The St. Barnabas Externship requires a commitment of at least 2 full days a week for an entire year, from the beginning of July to the end of June.
-Due to the severity of the population being treated, we prefer clinical students going into their 3rd and 4th year, but we have accepted exceptional second year students in the past.
+The St. Barnabas Externship requires a commitment of at least two full days a week for an entire year, from the beginning of July to the end of June.
+Due to the severity of the population, we prefer clinical students going into their 3rd and 4th year, but we have accepted exceptional second year students in the past.